ParallelMaths/parallel/pages/7-01-parallelogram.md

 7pm on Sunday (or perhaps even now if you are late completing this Parallelogram).

 Going through the answer sheet is really important.
 Seriously important.
-What you got right s much less important than what you got wrong, because where you went wrong provides you with an opportunity to learn something knew.
+What you got right is much less important than what you got wrong, because where you went wrong provides you with an opportunity to learn something knew.

 First... remember to hit the SUBMIT button below, so that we can mark your answers.